-Note that embedded journal feature relies on Copycat which has built-in leader election.
-The built-in leader election cannot work with Zookeeper since we cannot have two leaders which might not match.
+Note that embedded journal feature relies on Ratis which uses leader election based on the Raft protocol and has its own format for storing journal entries.
+The built-in leader election cannot work with Zookeeper since the journal formats between these configurations may not match.
 Enabling embedded journal enables Alluxio’s internal leader election.
 See embedded journal configuration documentation for more details and alternative ways to set up HA cluster with internal leader election.

 - A ZooKeeper cluster.
 Alluxio masters use ZooKeeper for leader election, and Alluxio clients and workers use ZooKeeper to inquire about the identity of the current leading master.

 - A shared storage system on which to place the journal (accessible by all Alluxio masters).
 The leading

 master writes to the journal on this shared storage system, while the standby masters continually

 replay the journal entries to stay up-to-date.

 The journal storage system is recommended to be:

 - Highly available.
 All metadata modifications on the master requires writing to the journal, so any downtime of the journal storage system will directly impact the Alluxio master availability.